 Prior to taking on the role of Pro-Vice Chancellor, sport strategy and Dean, College of Sport and Exercise Science in 2013, Professor Hans Westerbeek was the founding Director (January 2010) of the Institute of Sport, Exercise and Active Living (ISEAL).

 He is a past President (and founding Board member) of the Sport Management Association of Australia and New Zealand and of the Netherlands Chamber of Commerce in Australia.
 He continues to serve as a Chair of Sport Management at the Free University of Brussels (Belgium).
 He also holds Visiting Professor appointments at the Real Madrid Graduate School, at the European University of Madrid in Spain and at the Central University of Finance and Economics (CUFE) in Beijing, China.
-He is a member of Club Melbourne and also a Board member of Australian Football League (AFL) Europe, the AFL-endorsed governing body in Europe.
+He is a member of Club Melbourne and also a former founding Board member of Australian Football League (AFL) Europe, the AFL-endorsed governing body in Europe.

 Before migrating to Australia in 1994, he worked as a marketing professional in the Netherlands.
 He co-founded the European Association for Sport Management and was a founding member of the European Union's European Network of Sport Science Institutes.

-Professor Westerbeek is an active researcher, corporate facilitator, author and consultant to numerous organisations and governments in a variety of countries including Australia, the USA, Malaysia, China, the United Arab Emirates, Belgium, the Netherlands, Brazil, India, Switzerland, New Zealand and Japan.
+Professor Westerbeek is an active researcher, corporate facilitator, author and consultant to numerous organisations and governments in a variety of countries including: